ekomsSavior/XSS-BABE/README.md

 XSS Babe is an offensive security research tool.

 It is intended only for use in:
 - Your own labs
 - Authorized red team engagements
 - Security training environments

 Never deploy XSS Babe on a live system without explicit written permission.
-Misuse of this tool may be illegal.
+Misuse of this tool may be illegal. the user assumes all risk when using this tool. ekomsSavior provides this tool without warranty.

 ---

-## About

-Built by **ekoms savior**, part of the **Team EVA** and **JeanGrey** ecosystem.
-XSS Babe is here to teach, empower, and arm defenders and ethical hackers with knowledge of how browsers can be abused.

-If you find bugs, want to contribute, or need help — open a GitHub issue or fork and build your own version of XSS Babe.

-**For research.
-For education.
-For Trinity.**